In mid-2020, New Relic released a newer user model, referred to as the New Relic One user model. Here are the users on this user model:

 For how to add and manage users, see User management.

 The user type determines the monitoring and analysis features a user has access to, and is a key factor in billing.

 There are two user types:

 - These users are free and have access to basic features like setting up reporting of data, running queries of data, making custom charts and dashboards, and setting up alerts.
-They do not have access to Full-Stack Observability features.
-For details, see Capabilities.
+They do not have access to Full-Stack Observability features (for more details, see Capabilities).

 - Basic users can upgrade on their own to become full users (with exception of users on original user model).
 Basic users are prompted to upgrade themselves when they attempt to access a feature available only to full users.

 - These users are billable and have access to our Full-Stack Observability features, which includes our curated UI experiences, like APM, infrastructure monitoring, browser monitoring, mobile monitoring, and synthetic monitors.
 For details, see Capabilities.

 - These users can be added to the default Admin group (basic users cannot).